Kick-My-Bot/slate/source/index.html.md

   ...
 }
 ```
-In ordrer to set the configuration for the full screen mode, a `fullScreen` key must be added
+In order to set the configuration for the full screen mode, a `fullScreen` key must be added

 <u>Type:</u> `Object`